-And it was in 1957 that MTE began its production as Metalúrgica Termo Elétrica and supplied the market with the first temperature sensors for engines manufactured in Brazil.
+It was in 1957 that MTE inaugurated its production as Metalúrgica Termo-Elétrica, supplying the market with the first engine temperature sensors manufactured in Brazil.

-The sensor temperature is responsible for the temperature of the coolant in engines cooled in the sensor and the temperature of the oil in engines cooled in the temperature, working as a thermometer that transforms the temperature into electrical signals to be interpreted by the vehicle’s dashboard.
+The temperature sensor is responsible for measuring the temperature of coolants in liquid-cooled engines or the temperature of oil in air-cooled engines, thus working as a thermometer that transforms the temperature into electrical signals to be interpreted by the vehicle’s dashboard.

-In 1975, a joint venture with the American Thomson International Co., then as we already know, MTE-THOMSON starts the production of the thermostatic valve, consolidating itself as a reference and most remembered brand, until today, as the main manufacturer of items for control of engine temperature.
+In 1975, a joint venture with American company Thomson International Co., gives birth to MTE-THOMSON as we know it.
+That is when the production of thermostatic valves starts, leading to the consolidation of the company as a reference brand and the most recognizable manufacturer of items for engine temperature control.

-The thermostatic valve is responsible for this control, directing the flow of coolant from the engine to the radiator.
+The thermostatic valve is responsible for this control, directing the coolant flow from the engine to the radiator.

-In 1986, MTE-THOMSON begins to produce thermal switches, which work as an on-off switch, activating various components of the cooling system according to the engine temperature and in 1990, with the development of new technologies, such as the application of ceramic automotive, starts the production of NTC and PTC thermistors, internal components of temperature sensors, being until today, the only manufacturer in Latin America of the parts.
+In 1986, MTE-THOMSON begins to manufacture thermal switches, which activate various components of the cooling system according to the engine temperature.
+In 1990, with the development of new technologies, such as the application of automotive ceramics, the production of NTC and PTC thermistors begins.
+In Latin America, MTE-THOMSON is the only manufacturer of those internal components of temperature sensors.

-In 2016, the company launches first hand in Brazil, the EGTS (exhaust gas temperature sensor) or exhaust gas temperature sensor, aimed at the heavy line.
-This sensor is very important to help reduce exhaust gases, detecting the temperature of the gases, converting it into voltage (V) and informing the ECU to control the emission of pollutants.
+In 2016, the company is the first to launch the EGTS, or exhaust gas temperature sensor, in Brazil, aimed at the medium/heavy duty market.
+This sensor is very important to help reduce exhaust gases, detect the temperature of gases, convert it into voltage (V), and inform the ECU so it can control the emission of pollutants.

-For all this pioneering spirit and understanding of market demand, MTE-THOMSON has become a reference in all components of the cooling system, which controls the temperature for the proper functioning of the engine.
+With a pioneering spirit and a broad understanding of market demands, MTE-THOMSON has become a reference when it comes to all components of the cooling system – in charge of the temperature and thus the proper functioning of the engine.